 1.4 Negotiation.
-UNICEF reserves the right to negotiate with the Proposer(s) that has/have
+UNICEF reserves the right to negotiate with the Proposer(s) that has/have attained the best rating/ranking, i.e. those providing the overall best value Proposal.

 1.5 Award Notification.
 UNICEF will only notify the Proposer(s) that has/have been awarded the contract(s) resulting from this solicitation process; UNICEF may, but is not required to, notify the other Proposers of the outcome of this solicitation process.